Dornier Do 31: Into flight

 On 10 February 1967, the first prototype (E1) conducted its maiden flight, powered by just the two Pegasus engines.
 During July 1967, the third prototype (E3), which was furnished with all ten of its engines, performed the first hovering flight.
 During December 1967, forward-and-backward transitions between vertical and horizontal phases of flight were successfully conducted.
 On 28 February 1968, the first flight involving multiple transitions was performed.
 According to aviation author Andrew Dow, while some initial teething issues were encountered, confidence in the aircraft grew quickly.
 As the flight envelope was explored, test pilot Drury W. Wood performed several exploratory manoeuvres while flying the Do 31, on one occasion deliberately flying it backwards to prove it could be done and performing a barrel roll on another.

-Seeking to garner publicity for its new aircraft, Dornier flew the one of the prototypes to the 1969 Paris Air Show, where it was demonstrated to the general public.
+Seeking to garner publicity for its new aircraft, Dornier flew one of the prototypes to the 1969 Paris Air Show, where it was demonstrated to the general public.
 The ferry flight to reach the event established multiple Fédération Aéronautique Internationale (FAI) world records for the type.
 Public recognition was viewed as particularly valuable in light of Dornier's long-term ambitions for the Do 31, as the company foresaw civilian uses for the aircraft as a commercial VTOL transport.
 At one point, Dornier was negotiating with both Douglas Aircraft and Ling-Temco-Vought (LTV) for involvement in the Do 31 programme, even rejecting one approach made by Douglas.

 The Do 31 was the first, and so far only, vertical takeoff jet transport ever built.
 During April 1970, it was announced that the project had been terminated, although the Do 31 performed its final public flight on 4 May 1970 during the Internationale Luft- und Raumfahrtausstellung (ILA) in Hannover.
 One of the alleged contributing factors towards the Do 31's cancellation was the relatively large drag and weight imposed by the lift engine pods, which reduced both the useful payload and range of the type compared to conventional transport aircraft.
 According to Dow, the German government had been frustrated by a lack of commitment forthcoming from other NATO countries, and was unwilling to contribute alone to the high funding requirement needs for full-scale development.

 During a later stage of development, Dornier planned to dispense with the Do 31's outer nacelles and their engines; in their place, larger RB153 turbofan engines, each capable of generating approximately 5000 lbf of thrust, would have been adopted once this powerplant had become available.
 A further development of the Do 31, referred to as the Do 131, intended to be powered by either twelve or fourteen liftjets, was also explored by Dornier; however, no prototype of this variant was ever constructed.